In this post...

 If you're on someone's website, absolutely drooling at whatever they're selling, will you really care if their content doesn't cause you to gasp with pleasure?

 You'll buy DESPITE the writing.

-You'll forgive a multitude of typos and grammar errors, thinking to yourself that maybe the author lacks an advanced college degree, or that the writer was actually a virtual assistant who put the page together and up on the owner's behalf, and maybe the owner was so busy that he or she simply didn't have the time to check each piece of content that the virtual assistant purchased.
+You'll forgive a multitude of typos and grammar errors, thinking to yourself that maybe the author lacks an advanced college degree, or that the writer was actually a virtual assistant who put the page together on the owner's behalf, and maybe the owner was so busy that he or she simply didn't have the time to check each piece of content that the virtual assistant created.